 If you plan to can your jam and worry about it lasting a long time you might want to add a little bit extra sugar.
 I didn’t can this jam – we kept it in the fridge and ate it during the five weeks we were visiting.
 It was plenty sweet enough and lasted the whole five weeks in the fridge easily.

-You can skim out the foam but I didn’t.
+You’ll notice some foam forming here and there, you can skim out the foam but I didn’t.
 It just disappeared later in the cooking.

 In the beginning, the mixture will have a lot of juice in it.
 Keep cooking the jam while stirring frequently for 25 minutes or until about 50% of the juice is gone.